chupsuymang/log4bash/README.md

     #!/usr/bin/bash
     source log4bash.sh

-    log "Welcome to log4bash, log and log_info do the same thing";
+    log "Welcome to log4bash, log and [log "info"] do the same thing";

     log "info"  "Welcome to log4bash, did you know the average person falls asleep in 7 minutes";